Special Educational Needs

 - In-class differentiation by the class teacher, either by level of work or by breaking down tasks to make learning easier and aid understanding.

-- In-class support by our trained and dedicated team of Special Needs Assistants (SNA), who might work full-time with one student, part-time with one student, or with small groups inside and outside the class room.
+- In-class support by our trained and dedicated team of Learning Support Assistants (LSA), who might work full-time with one student, part-time with one student, or with small groups inside and outside the class room.

 - Specialist resources to aid learning.